 - Prohibit employees from wearing jewelry while working

-Shortly after we completed our investigation OSHA called to get an account of that day’s events.
-Once the office manager gave the compliance officer the required information, the officer asked if she had done an internal investigation.
-She informed him of the GMS investigation and that the company already started to implement changes to prevent future incidents.
-In addition, she sent a copy of the investigation along with GMS’ recommendations and future trainings to the compliance officer.
-After OSHA reviewed the investigation and the preventative actions put in place by GMS, OSHA closed its investigation and said that no further action would be taken.
+Shortly after we completed our investigation, OSHA called to get an account of that day’s events.
+Once the Office Manager gave the compliance officer the required information, the officer asked if she had done an internal investigation.
+She informed him of the GMS investigation and that the company had already implemented changes to prevent future incidents.
+In addition, she sent a copy of the inquiry to the compliance officer along with GMS’ recommendations and future training plans.
+After OSHA reviewed the investigation and the preventative actions put in place by GMS, OSHA closed its investigation and said that no further action was needed.

-According to the Bureau of Labor Statistics, there were 2.8 million nonfatal workplace injuries and illnesses in 2018.
-Between lost work hours, workers’ compensation claims, and other issues, on-site injuries are costly events.
-That’s why GMS works to help you limit the chances for workplace injuries and follow proper procedures in case one ever occurs.
+Between lost work hours, workers’ compensation claims, and other issues, on-site injuries are costly.
+That’s why GMS works to help you limit the chances of workplace injuries and follow proper procedures in case one ever occurs.

-At GMS, we help business owners take a proactive approach to workplace safety through services like onsite consulting, training, and jobsite inspections.
-We’re also there for you in case anything ever happens, handling key investigations and dealing with OSHA on your behalf.
-It can be a struggle to stay ahead of risks when you’re busy building your business, so we have the experts necessary to make sure you’re covered both before and after incidents.
+At GMS, we help business owners take a proactive approach to workplace safety through services such as on-site consulting, training, and job site inspections.
+We’re always here to handle critical investigations and deal with OSHA on your behalf.
+It can be a struggle to stay ahead of risks when you’re busy building your business, so we have the experts to ensure you’re covered before and after incidents.